videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-2/quick-start.md

    │    ├── index.html // Default
 ```

-We are going to work on following files:
+You will be working on the following files:

-- enviroment.ts: Responsible to store token.
+- enviroment.ts: Responsible for storing the token.
-- meeting.service.ts: Responsible to handle API calls such as generating unique meetingId, validate meetingId and token.
+- meeting.service.ts: Responsible for handling API calls such as generating a unique meetingId, validating a meetingId and a token.
-- join-screen.component.html: Responsible to create basic UI for joinScreen.
+- join-screen.component.html: Responsible for creating a basic UI for the joinScreen functionality.
-- top-bar.component.html: Responsible to create basic topbar with webcam,mic and leave meeting button.
+- top-bar.component.html: Responsible for creating a basic topbar with webcam, mic and leave meeting buttons.
-- app.component.html: Responsible for render `Joinscreen`, `Topbar` and `ParticipantGrid`.
+- app.component.html: Responsible for rendering components such as `Joinscreen`, `Topbar` and `ParticipantGrid`.
 - join-screen.component.ts: Responsible for handling the logic and functionality related to the `join-screen.component.html` template.
 - top-bar.component.ts : Responsible for handling the logic and functionality related to the `top-bar.component.html` template.
-- app.component.ts: Responsible for handling `joinMeeting`, `createMeeting`, handle meeting and participant related events and render `join-screen`, `top-bar` and `participantGrid`.
+- app.component.ts: Handles various meeting and participant-related events, including `joinMeeting` and `createMeeting`.
+Additionally, responsible for rendering components such as `join-screen`, `top-bar`, and `participantGrid`.

 ### Step 1 : Get started with Meeting.service.ts

-Prior to moving on, we must create an API request to generate unique meetingId and validated meetingId.
+Prior to moving on, you must create an API request to generate a unique meetingId.
 You will need an authentication token, which you can create either through the [videosdk-rtc-api-server-examples](https://github.com/videosdk-live/videosdk-rtc-api-server-examples) or directly from the [VideoSDK Dashboard](https://app.videosdk.live/api-keys) for developers.

-Set token in `enviroment.ts` file which is generated from [VideoSDK Dashbord](https://app.videosdk.live/login).
+Configure the token in the `enviroment.ts` file, which you can obtain from the [VideoSDK Dashbord](https://app.videosdk.live/login).

 ```js title="enviroment.ts"
 // We will use Auth token to generate a meetingId and connect to it